mohamedamine99/mohamedamine99/README.md

 ### 💻 What I'm currently working on

+* Maintaining and improving my own custom made dlib API for face recognition.
+* Training and deploying a real-time custom object detector.
+* Creating AR interactive video games with Unity 3D and hand gestures.

+### 📖 What I'm currently learning
 - Custom Object Detection using YOLO algorithms.
 - GANs : Generative Adversarial Networks.

-### 📖 What I'm currently learning
 - Deep Learning and image processing with Python, tensorflow and keras.
 - Deep Learning with PyTorch.
 - Automation with Python.